miklevin/MikeLev.in/_posts/2024-11-04-figuring-out-a-complex-api.md

 else:
     print(f"\nNo dot-notation sub-tables found in '{recent_collection}'.")

-Me: Attempting to peel away another layer.
+**Me**: Attempting to peel away another layer.

-Gemini: OK, it seems like we're getting closer to understanding the structure of the crawl data.
+**Gemini**: OK, it seems like we're getting closer to understanding the structure of the crawl data.
 Now that you have a list of the dot-notation sub-tables, we can start exploring them to find relevant fields for identifying SEO issues.

 Here's a breakdown of the next steps: